-You can find click counters on Amazon for a few dollars.
+You can find click counters for a few dollars.
 When I explain what these are when I am giving a presentation, I always use the example of what a bouncer uses outside of a bar to count how many people are inside.
 Not sure that’s the most relevant example!
 There are no batteries required and in my experience, they are pretty durable.
 You can use these tools for a wide range of data collection.
 These work well for frequency count behavior data, academics, and tracking prompts.
 You can use these quickly and easily in the situation and then transfer the number to a data sheet later.
 It works well!

 These work well for frequency count behavior data.
 That means, taking data on behavior that can be counted.
 Not all behavior can be counted.
 Counting meltdowns, tantrums, or off task behavior can be tricky because they are vary in length – you are probably better off tracking duration or number of minutes.
 But for things like swearing, hitting, spitting, or throwing, you can count each occurrence.
 When situations like this occur, it’s often extremely difficult if not impossible to find the data sheet to add the behavior to the total count.
 When you have a click counter, you can keep it on your clipboard, in your pocket, or on your lanyard and easily and quickly count the behavior.
 This is great for high frequency behavior or behavior that occurs all over the school.
 You can add tape with different students’ names and keep track of multiple students at once.